mcdonnellb/bop-it-online/README.md

 Font: Purple

 #### Dark Mode
-Background -
+Background -#2d3436
-font color -
+font color - white

 #### Typography
 The typography used throughout the site was specifically chosen as I felt it was a bold yet readable font, again tying in with the Hasbro branding.

+Font:

 ####  Media
-The images used for this project have been taken from the below sites:

 The audio for the game was taken from the below website and was the audio from the original game created by Hasbro:

 https://www.sounds-resource.com/mobile/bopit/sound/23634/